-One you’re all set up and ready to go, kayak hoists are very convenient and easy to use.
-But, the one downside is they take a bit more effort up front to assemble them.
+Once you’re all set up and ready to go, kayak hoists are very convenient and easy to use.
+But, the one downside is they take a bit more effort upfront to assemble them.
 Thankfully, most kayak hoists come with very descriptive self-help manuals to assist you during the set up.
 If in doubt there are also lots of tutorials on youtube of people showing you how to get it all up and running.

 Another good thing is that they tend to come with all the components you’ll need.
 The only thing to consider is the surface material you’re attaching it to will determine the kind of nuts, bolts and screws you’ll need for installation.
 A wooden wall will have different requirements compared to brick or concrete walls.

 If you’re still not confident you can set it up it’s best to call a professional as you’ll save a lot of time, stress and can ensure that your kayak hoist is set up safely to prevent any damage.

 A very important thing to ensure is that you know your kayak’s weight before you purchase a hoist system.
 Most kayak hoists can bear a weight of up to 150 pounds which far exceeds how heavy most kayaks are.
 But, you’ll need to double check that it does.

 Apart from the kayak’s weight, you’ll also need to know the load-bearing capacity of the surface on which you plan to install the system.
 If the hoists weight capacity is exceeded you could potentially cause a lot of damage to the ceiling and surrounding items.

 As we’ve covered in some of the other sections, safety is a huge thing to consider when buying a kayak hoist.
 You’re suspending quite a large and heavy object above you and they can cause considerably injuries if you’re not careful.
 Not only that but you could also cause damage to your other belongings store beneath them as well as the kayak itself.